vijiekambaram/ADFETLWorkshop/README.md

 ### Workshop

-At the end of this workshop, you will be better able to build a complete data pipeline and visualize the data.
+At the end of this workshop, you will be better able to build a complete data pipeline using ADF and load into Azure SQL DB/Blob.
-In addition, you will learn how to ingest the data, use Azure Data Factory (ADF) for data movement and operationalizing the data pipeline, how to store the data in raw format, learn about Azure Data Lake Gen 2, Process the data using Databricks ,learn about Databricks auto clustering ,summarize data with Azure Databricks and PySpark, store the data into SnowFlake using Azure DataBricks Connector and visualize the data using Power BI.
+In addition, you will learn how to ingest the data, use Azure Data Factory (ADF) for data movement and operationalizing the data pipeline and how to parameterize the pipeline, how to connect to Sources and load into Azure Sql DB Sink, how to store the back up in Azure Data Lake Gen 2.

 ### Hands-on lab